ursatile/dsnet2025/04-message-queues-and-pubsub.md

 ### Creating the Autobarn.AuditLog service

-We're going to host our AuditLog service in a .NET console application, so we'll start by creating a new dotnet console app and adding the EasyNetQ components.
+We're going to host our AuditLog service using the [.NET Generic Host](https://learn.microsoft.com/en-us/dotnet/core/extensions/generic-host?tabs=appbuilder), a base class which provides dependency injection, async startup/shutdown support, logging, and more.

 If you're using the `dotnet` CLI, run the following commands from the `dotnet` folder in the Autobarn project: